Summer House Cost

 Garden Shed

 A garden shed is perfect for those who are looking for a place to store their outdoor items such as garden furniture and gardening tools.
 A garden shed is not really suitable for relaxing in as they tend not to feature any windows and are usually much smaller in size than a typical summer house.
-Garden sheds cost an average of £200-£500 depending on the size.
+An average-sized budget shed with a simple slab base typically costs around £820.

 Conservatory